 Cycling in the heart of France Cher Valley and Berry Canal

-Where the Berry canal begins
+From the Cher to the Berry canal

 Cycling in the heart of France A new calf-powered route

-Cycling holidays are a big hit, with many cycle tourists setting off along La Loire à Vélo, the Cyclo Bohème, or Saint-Jacques à vélo.
-You can now tackle a new playground with the itinéraire Cœur de France à vélo (la véloroute n°46), a verdant route along the banks of the Val de Cher and the Canal de Berry.
+Cycling holidays are proving a huge success, with many cycle tourists setting off along the Loire à Vélo, the Cyclo Bohème, or the Saint-Jacques à vélo.

 COMING BY TRAIN DURING THE SUMMER

-In July and August, load your bike into specially equipped carriages on the Tours<> Bourges<> Nevers line.
-Reservation is compulsory on weekends and public holidays (€1 fare, in addition to your ticket).
+In July and August, take your bike with you in specially equipped carriages on the Tours<> Bourges<> Nevers line.
+Booking is compulsory at weekends and on public holidays (€1 fare, in addition to your ticket).

 The beautiful stages of the Cœur de France à Vélo itinerary

-château de Nitray (visit and wine tasting at the estate / restaurant La Table du vigneron in fine weather), take time to admire a pretty lock-keeper’s house.
+Between Véretz and Azay-sur-Cher, discover the first needle weir and its lock.
+There are 15 of them, between Tours and Noyers-sur-Cher.
+At the next lock, near the Château de Nitray (visit and wine tasting at the estate/restaurant La Table du vigneron in fine weather), take time to admire a pretty lock-keeper’s house.

-Return to the north bank a few kilometres further on, at the Canoë Company base (canoe hire, restaurants with the Bistro’Quai and camping River Camp!).
-Before visiting the château de Chenonceau, take the opportunity to go paddling under its arches!
-Note that Aventure Canoë also offers a royal escape to the famous château from the next lockhouse, in Chisseaux.
+You’ll find the north bank a few kilometres further on, at the Canoe Company base (canoe hire, restaurants at Bistro’Quai and River Camp campsite!).
+Before visiting the Château de Chenonceau, take the opportunity to paddle under its arches!Aventure Canoë also offers a royal escape to the famous château from the next lockhouse, at Chisseaux.

-That said, if you’d rather save your energy for cycling, hop aboard one of the boats run by compagnie La Bélandre!
+That said, if you’d rather save your energy for cycling, hop aboard one of the boats run by La Bélandre!

 Two major cycling loops